Academic Regulations and Graduation Requirements: Common Advising Questions

 AU Audit W Withdrawal X Deferred grade IN Incomplete grade AB Absent from final examination ## (PWD) Problem—Withdrawal ## (PHB) Problem—Honor Board

 AU and W are part of a student’s permanent academic record.
-X, IN and AB are eventually converted into A-F or CR/U grades.
+X, IN, AB, PWD, and PHB are eventually converted into A-F or CR/U grades.

 What are the consequences of failing a course?

-A student who earns a failing grade (E, F or U) earns no credit for the failed course and is subject to academic discipline, which may range from Probation to Required Resignation or Separation, depending on the student’s academic standing at the time.
+A student who earns a failing grade (E, F or U) earns no credit for the failed course and is subject to academic discipline, which may range from Warning to Required Resignation or Separation, depending on the amount of course credit and the student’s academic standing at the time.

 Can a course be repeated?

 There are a few courses in the curriculum (e.g., Wesleyan Orchestra) that may be repeated for credit.
 This information can be found in WesMaps.
-No more than 4.00 credits in total can be earned for any course that has been repeated.
+The credit from a repeatable course may count only four times toward graduation credit.
 Most other courses can be repeated only if a failing grade was earned the first time it was taken.
 The original failing grade remains on the transcript in addition to the grade earned on the second attempt.
 Both grades are calculated into the grade point average.
 Audited courses may be repeated for credit.

 Do parents receive grade reports?

 Wesleyan does not send grade reports to parents.
-Through the e-portfolio, students can give their parents access to grade information.
+However, through the e-portfolio, students can give their parents access to grade information

 What is Wesleyan’s policy on Incompletes?

-An instructor may submit the notation of IN (incomplete) or AB (absent from final exam) in situations where, due to extenuating circumstances at the end of the semester, a student is unable to complete all required work for a course.
+An Incomplete is not automatic: Students must submit a request through their e-portfolio and the instructor must approve the request.
+If the request is approved, an instructor may submit the notation of IN (incomplete) or AB (absent from final exam) in situations where, due to extenuating circumstances at the end of the semester, a student is unable to complete all required work for a course.
 If an Incomplete is granted, all overdue work must be submitted by 5:00 p.m. on the first day of classes of the subsequent semester, unless the instructor stipulates an earlier deadline.
-In situations where the student has been granted an AB due to inability to take the final exam, the exam must be made up before the end of the first full week of classes of the following semester.
+In situations where the student has been granted an AB due to inability to take the final exam, the exam must be taken before the end of the first full week of classes of the following semester, unless an earlier deadline is stipulated.
 When the IN or AB grade is submitted, it is accompanied by a provisional grade, which is the grade the student will receive if no further work is submitted.
-Students at risk of being required to resign or separated because of unsatisfactory provisional grades may have an earlier deadline for submission of work.
+Students at risk of being required to resign or separated because of unsatisfactory provisional grades have an earlier deadline for submission of work.

-Incompletes are not issued automatically.
 Any student who believes it may be necessary to request an Incomplete should consult with the instructor and his or her class dean immediately.
 Students on Strict Probation who request an Incomplete also must have the permission of their class dean.
-Any student who receives three or more unapproved Incompletes in a single semester is subject to academic discipline.
+Any student who receives three or more unapproved Incompletes in a single semester is subject to academic discipline

 - Independent Study